MichaelBentleyOh/RCS_2023_winter_project/README.md

   -inverse kinematics

 matlab simulation
    circle drawing simulation based on learned theories, demonstrating geometric and numerical analysis through the implementation of simulations for each a two-link planar robot and a three-link planar robot.

-arduino Actual
+arduino Actual Implementation
+   Implementation of a three-link planar robot simulation using Dynamixel. supplies
+   -3d printer
+   -Dynamixel motors * 3
+   -